 Discover the best Apps for your EHS management

-Regulatory monitoring with digital technology
+Regulatory compliance monitoring with digital technology

-A digital tool coupled with a regulatory monitoring system or application will greatly help with the performance of this tedious task.
+A digital tool coupled with a regulatory compliance monitoring system or application will greatly help with the performance of this tedious task.

-This collaboration between a search engine and a digital tool will help you to customise your search for all the new regulatory requirements depending on your activity.
+This collaboration between a search engine and a digital tool will help you to customize your search for all the new regulatory requirements depending on your activity.
 Therefore you will be able to directly be notified whenever regulatory updates are published.
 These automatic alerts will allow fast reactions and quick decision-making.
 All this automatic filtering of keywords and directly targeting the necessary resources will help you save enormous and precious time with your regulatory monitoring process.

-The digital tool itself will allow you to centralise all this information in a single platform with easy access to all previous versions of the updated regulation or document.
+The digital tool itself will allow you to centralize all this information in a single platform with easy access to all previous versions of the updated regulation or document.
 In addition, the transmission of all regulatory updates can be done automatically thanks to alerts and notifications sent to all parties concerned.
 Their feedback can be pre-configured with digital forms easily filled.

-Finally, all the measures, procedures and actions related to your “compliance action plan” can be easily monitored via Key Performance Indicators (KPIs) and the real-time data can be displayed with dynamic dashboards.
+Finally, all the measures, procedures, and actions related to your “compliance action plan” can be easily monitored via Key Performance Indicators (KPIs) and the real-time data can be displayed with dynamic dashboards.
 All this monitoring of performance can help to ensure the correct implementation of the new procedures to fully comply with the updated regulations and their requirements.
-For all these reasons, digitising this process can greatly help the EHS and Quality managers to gain efficiency and be able to concentrate on other daily activities.
+For all these reasons, digitizing this process can greatly help the EHS and Quality managers to gain efficiency and be able to concentrate on other daily activities.

-Regulatory monitoring is an important process for the success of any company regardless of its industrial activity.
+Regulatory compliance monitoring is an important process for the success of any company regardless of its industrial activity.
 Keeping up to date and complying with all the Occupational Safety and Health, Environmental and Quality related regulations and requirements are essential to staying in the market and having a good brand image.
-Moreover, regulatory monitoring will allow you to directly implement the new requirements and in case of a compliance audit, you will be up and ready to show all the related documentation.
-And to help you with this process, you can rely on a digital tool coupled with a regulatory monitoring search engine.
+Moreover, regulatory compliance monitoring will allow you to directly implement the new requirements and in case of a compliance audit, you will be up and ready to show all the related documentation.
+To help you with this process, you can rely on a digital tool coupled with a regulatory compliance monitoring search engine.
 No more surprises always are ready for audits in general and compliance audits in particular.